BT 700 BIKEPACKING

 An opportunity to spend nights camping alongside tranquil lakes listening to the haunting calls of the loon.

-Dozens of beautiful dirt riding miles through the south of Algonquin Provincial Park.
+Dozens of beautiful dirt riding miles through the southern entrance of Algonquin Provincial Park.
 A side of the vast park that very few others will see.

-Hamlets like Wilberforce and Whitney provide plenty of small town charm.
+Hamlets like Wilberforce, Eagle Lake, and Whitney provide plenty of small town charm.

 Trip Start